 If the adviser is a ‘tied’ or ‘restricted’ adviser, they can only offer you products from one product provider, or a small number of providers.
 They must tell you whether they’re an independent, tied or restricted adviser.

-How can I find an IFA?
+How can I find a regulated financial adviser?

 For advice on later life issues (help with your pension pot, retirement planning, long term care planning, equity release, etc) the Money Advice Service has a Retirement Adviser Directory .